 The Group operates in a regulated industry, both in Spain and internationally.
-The Group and its solutions for the travel industry are subject to laws and regulations that significantly affect its activities and the solutions it offers to its customers, including EU and national laws governing (i) specific regulations for the provision of GDS services, (ii) competition/antitrust law, (iii) consumer protection, (iv) privacy and data protection, (v) tax matters, (vi) the sale of "packaged" travel products and services directly to consumers, (vii) payments regulations and (viii) trade sanctions and export control laws.
+The Group and its solutions for the travel industry are subject to laws and regulations that significantly affect its activities and the solutions it offers to its customers, including EU and national laws governing (i) specific regulations for the provision of GDS services, (ii) competition/antitrust law, (iii) consumer protection, (iv) privacy and data protection, (v) tax matters, (vi) the sale of "packaged" travel products and services directly to consumers, (vii) payments regulations, (viii) trade sanctions and export control laws, (ix) artificial intelligence and data regulations and (x) digital platform regulations.